Close $5K Website Deals Without a Sales Team

 A real three-tier WooCommerce proposal I used last year:

 The prospect chose Professional.
-The anchoring of Enterprise made the $6,500 feel like a smart, reasonable choice rather than a significant investment.
+The anchoring of Enterprise made $6,500 feel like a smart, reasonable choice rather than a significant investment.

 For managing your proposal pipeline and client relationships, Close CRM is what I use for tracking where each deal is in the process.
 Simple, built for small teams, doesn’t have the bloat of enterprise CRM tools.
 And Google Workspace handles proposals, contracts, and the professional email presence that tells prospects they’re dealing with an established operation.